BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 To complete this objective you need to pickup the specified amount of items.
 The first argument must be the internal name of an item defined in `items.yml`.
 This can also be a comma-separated list of multiple items.
 You can optionally add the `amount:` argument to specify how many of these items the player needs to pickup.
 This amount is a total amount though, it does not count per each individual item.
+You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.

 You can also add the `notify` keyword to display how many items are left to pickup.

+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of items already picked up, `left` is the amount of items still needed to pick up and `total` is the amount of items initially required.

 !!! example
     ```YAML
     pickup emerald amount:3 events:reward notify
     pickup emerald,diamond amount:6 events:reward notify
     ```
-This objective has two variable properties: `amount` (shows how much the player already collected) and `left` (displays how much is left to pickup).

 ## Mob Kill: `mobkill`